francois-roseberry/question-game-websocket/README.md

 In that same directory, it should now be possible to do ``npm run package``to build the client.
 Do ``npm run background``to launch the development server.
 This last command is blocking.
 In another terminal, do ``npm run check``to run the client tests.

 In the server directory, run the server tests with ``npm test``.
-Don't forget to start the server first.
+Don't forget to start the server first (a running server is required for acceptance tests).

 For more info, you can check [circle.yml](./circle.yml) - CircleCI's configuration file - to see exactly how the project is built from scratch